kakwa/libvisio2svg/README.md

 ----------------

 [libemf2svg](https://github.com/kakwa/libemf2svg) is another library of mine.
-It was developped to handle MS EMF (Enhanced Metafile) blobs which constitute most of Visio VSS shapes.
+It was developed to handle MS EMF (Enhanced Metafile) blobs which constitute most of Visio VSS shapes.

-Librevenge/Libvisio would otherwise only bump the EMF blob in an \<image\> svg tag, which most viewer/editor/browser would be unable to display.
+Librevenge/Libvisio would otherwise only bump the EMF blob in an \<image\> SVG tag, which most viewer/editor/browser would be unable to display.

 License